appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 3. Now, set Table's `onRowSelected` event to open a Modal widget.

 4. Next, add the necessary widgets to the Modal widget based on the number of data fields you wish to update.
-For instance, if you plan to modify a user's `Date of Birth` and `Email`, you can drag and drop a Date picker widget and an Input widget accordingly.
+For instance, if you plan to modify a user's `Date of Birth` and `Email`, you can drag and drop a Datepicker widget and an Input widget accordingly.

 5. Create a new `updateuserdata` query, to update the database